D’où êtes-vous? (Where are you from?)

 2 is clearly not enough for a quality statistical analysis, so I hit up my third and final test case.

-And that’s when it started to go a bit pear shaped.
+And that’s when it started to go a bit pear-shaped.

 To say he loved me would be a wild foul ball, but he was definitely super friendly.
 I ordered my beer, and he started asking about my trip.
 My vocabulary was beginning to run a little thin… And that’s when it happened.

-I dug deep in my vocabulary banks and asked him where one could possibly find a slice or two of bacon on these foreign shores.
+I dug deep into my vocabulary banks and asked him where one could possibly find a slice or two of bacon on these foreign shores.
 Substituting words I was unsure of with Portuguese sounding words I asked about a supermarket and about bacon.

 I’d been playing the game so long, and now made a new friend…… What else could I do?

 If I confessed my heritage he probably would have dropkicked me from over the bar!
 Diplomats would have been phoned and baguettes slapped across my face!

 “My Brazilian friend” he roared whilst vigorously shaking my hand.

 It’s a different kind of self-loathing that eats away at you, not just for the initial lie, but then as he shouts to various disinterested booze hounds, “Eh, Pierre, Brazilian!”

 The fact that Pierre’s haunted yellowing eyes barely registered acknowledgement did little to ease my conscience.